Garcia may be rounding into form with Ryder Cup on horizon - NewsBreak

 Garcia may be rounding into form with Ryder Cup on horizon

-OWINGS MILLS, Md. — Sergio Garcia would call it a good season if he qualifies for the Tour Championship.
+OWINGS MILLS, Md.
+(AP) -- Sergio Garcia would call it a good season if he qualifies for the Tour Championship.
 One more successful round at Caves Valley could put him there.
 Garcia shot a 5-under 67 on Saturday and finished the third round of the BMW Championship four strokes behind the leaders.
-He was tied for fourth, which is the type of showing he needed after he came into this event ranked 44th in the FedEx Cup standings.www.dailyjournal.net
+He was tied for fourth, which is the type of showing he needed after he came into this event ranked 44th in the FedEx Cup standings.www.semoball.com

 Comments / 0